MileneCV/Stroke_Prediction_project/README.md

 ### Data:

 According to the World Health Organization (WHO), stroke is the second leading cause of death globally, responsible for approximately 11% of total deaths.
-This dataset is used to predict whether a patient is likely to get a stroke based on the input parameters like gender, age, various diseases, and smoking status.
-Each row in the data provides relevant information about the patient.
+This dataset is used to predict whether a patient is likely to get a stroke based on input parameters such as gender, age, various diseases, and smoking status.
+Each row in the dataset provides relevant information about a patient.

 ### Methods

 #### Exploratory Visual and Analysis:

-- The original dataframe was divided into 2: patients who had stroke and patients who didn't.
+- The original dataframe was divided into two groups: patients who had stroke and those who did not.
-- Boxplot, barplot, lineplot and histplot were created to find a correlation between stroke and other features.
+- Boxplot, barplot, lineplot and histplot were created to examine correlation between stroke and other features.

 #### Machine Learning part:
-- Dropping unnecessary columns.
+- Unnecessary columns were dropped..
-- Data preparation: check duplicates, check inconsistencies values, check the type of all columns.
+- Data preparation included checking for duplicates, inconsistent values, and verifying column data types.
-- Train/Test split: "stroke" column as the target.
+- The dataset was split into training and testing sets, with the "stroke" column as the target variable.
-- Make selector columns because there are numbers and objects columns in this dataset.
+- A column selector was created to handle both numerical and categorical columns.
-- Check missing values: There are missing values in the numeric column BMI which is float number and was used SimpleImputer with ‘mean strategy'.
+- Missing values were found in the numerical column "BMI" (a float), and were imputed using the SimpleImputer with the 'mean' strategy.
-- Used OHE for categorical columns and scaler for numeric columns since in machine learning the dataset needs to be all numeric and in the same scale.
+- One-hot encoding (OHE) was applied to categorical columns, and scaling was performed on numerical columns to ensure the dataset was entirely numeric and standardized.
-- Made a numeric_pipe with scaler and SimpleImputer.
+- Made a numeric_pipe was created using a scaler and SimpleImputer.
-- Used make_column_transform to put all together (numeric and categorical).
+- Used make_column_transform to to combine both numeric and categorical features.
-- The stroke column is unbalanced so I will use SMOTE to oversample my data.
+- The stroke column was unbalanced so SMOTE was applied to oversample the data.
-- Used 4 Models:  logistic regression, Decision Tree Classifier, Randon Forest, and XGBClassifier.
+- Four models were used: Logistic Regression, Decision Tree Classifier, Random Forest, and XGBClassifier.
-- Tunned and/or used PCA and some features engineering.
+- Hyperparameter tuning and/or PCA, along with feature engineering, were applied.
 - Evaluated the performance with classification_report and ConfusionMatrixDisplay.
-- I was looking for a model with a lower false negative rate which means with higher recall.
+- The goal was to find a model with a lower false negative rate, meaning a higher recall.
-- With the best model extract coefficients and interpreting odds coefficients
+- With the best model, coefficients were extracted and interpreted odds coefficients

  ### Heatmap